The tips shared in this article would help you write engaging content that your readers would love and share on social media.

 - A tech guy who is following your instructions to fix a defect or install a tool

-Or a blogger like YOU, who makes a plan to publish at least one article every week but could not get sufficient time to publish on schedule.
-A blogger like YOU, who does a lot of research and spend a lot of time on the article but receive a lukewarm response from the audience.
+- Or a blogger like YOU, who makes a plan to publish at least one article every week but could not get sufficient time to publish on schedule.

 Find out why the problem is still not solved.
 If the problem has already been solved by someone else then why your audience is still struggling.

 Today I am trying to solve the problem of “How to Write A Great Article” which has already been solved by many great writers & bloggers.
 But I am giving you a different mindset, a new framework and same old (& proven) tactics of writing good content writing – All in a single article.

 I may not be able to solve the problem for people who can’t find dedicated time to write.
 I may write a separate article to solve the problem of becoming productive & committed to work.

 There are two different solutions for two different set of audiences

 - One who wants to learn the nitty-gritty of writing

 - Second who wants to improve productivity (to overcome writer’s block)

 Your article would be of great quality when you know why your audience is not able to solve the problem even when the advice is already available on the internet.